 - "Background" on the previous page

-- "Create Views" on the next page
+- "Create Views" below

-- "Define a Similarity Policy" above
+- "Define a Similarity Policy" on the previous page

+- 1. Background

 A user has the following view managed in Configuration Manager:

 Since there are many clusters and many application servers in each cluster, he wants to ensure that for each cluster, the application servers have the same defined attributes.